Seven Tips For Overcoming Irrational Fears

 Learn to control your thoughts

-Not only do you likely need to learn how to control your feelings, but you may also need to learn how to control your thoughts.
+Not only might you benefit from learning how to control your feelings, but you may also benefit from learning how to control your thoughts.
 Your feelings and thoughts can be closely linked.
 If you allow yourself to think that something is dangerous and that there is a reason to be afraid of it, your feelings will likely follow that.

 If you experience the same fearful thoughts repeatedly, it can be helpful to pre-choose some things that you will think about instead.
 Then, anytime you find yourself having those old thoughts again, you can instantly replace them with something else.